Vladislav-Kalinichenko/AHRS-gamepad-tracker/README.md

 # Known issues
 For initial calibration Win machine is needed (as it will write the EEPROM data), modification of gamepad code could be done on Mac machine afterwards.
 You may need to launch IDE and monitor the output first, before opening the game.
 You can use Serial monitor to send the commands into the tracker as well.
 Joystick should be calibrated in the game settings to correctly show the max and min head movements.

-# To Do
-- Refactor code and increase precision, as currently, you can see the steps in head movements.
-It is recommended to turn off autocentering and apply some deadzone.
-Initial scale 127 has been changed to 255 during testing, but still the step is to big.
+It is recommended to turn off autocentering and apply some deadzone
-- On Leonardo board code may stutter or board may stuck -  needs review.
+On Leonardo board code may stutter or board may stuck.